Open navigation

 What is an Electrical Embedded Network?

-An Electrical Embedded Network (EEN) is a form of retail electricity supply where the Owner and Operator of the electrical network are exempt from the requirement to hold and Authorised Retail License from the AER and the ESC Vic or to be a registered participant in the Australian Energy Market through the AEMO.
+An Electrical Embedded Network (EEN) is a model of electricity supply typically used in multi-tenancy sites such as apartment buildings, shopping centres, and business parks.
+In this model, the Owner and Operator of the embedded network are exempt from holding a retail licence from the Australian Energy Regulator (AER) and the Essential Services Commission (ESC), or from being registered with the Australian Energy Market Operator (AEMO).

 Did you find it helpful?
 Yes No